Kriz-hub/Holiday-Dialysis/README.md

 Then after research I knew that I wanted a rectangular carousel with a fading effect in it, with a text column on the left with a little bit tourist information of the area "The Veluwe" and with a welcome text that you are welcome to come.
 The right column is is the intro for the center.
 The following about section

-**Structure Section1**
+## Structure
+###Section1
 * the homepage features a responsive navigationbar on the right and a logo on the left top, this bar is fixed.
 On mobile screens left en right side will split en become centered   in top of each order.
   The navigationbar has also a language button.
-With javascript and display.none and display.inline the right language appear in front without loading the whole page.
+With javascript and display=none and display=inline the right language appear in front without loading the whole page.
 * Below that is a fading carousel.
 I didn't want to add controll buttons to swap the images by hand, just images with a fading effect to each.
   In that fading carousel a title "Holiday Dialysis" appears with a linear-gradient background directly under that text.
   In smaller devices the title becomes too big according to the pictures of the carousel, therefore the title emerges down the pictures in mobiles.
 * Below are 2 columns of text.
 They appear down each other in a mobile device.

-**Structure Section2**
+###Section2
 * In section 2 a second, normal carousel appears with some dialyse pictures.
 It is attached to the text column underneath.
 On the right there is a picture of the fantasy dialyse   center, also attached to the unordered list underneath.
 * In mobile devices it wil appear under each other.

-**Structure Section3**
+###Section3
 * In desktop-devices section 3 appears as 3 column area.
 Left google map Iframe, the middle a form, and to the right a picture with adress.
 * On tablets it breaks in a googlemap area with underneath a form and picture with adress on the left and right side.
 It is made possible by using a nested bootstrap Col element
 * On a mobile device verything appears below each other.

-**Structure footer**
+###footer
-On the left 2 icons appear wth Facebook and Twitter, on the right a copyright mark appears.
+* On the left 2 icons appear wth Facebook and Twitter, on the right a copyright mark appears.

+##Technologies
+1. HTML
+2. CSS
+3. Bootstrap
+4. Javascript

+##Features
+There is some Javascript added for using GetelementbyID to use display=none and display=inline to hide language when is is not chosen.